 Answers to your Thanksgiving cooking questions.

 Have a question you don't see here?
-Email me at Lynley@AdventureKitchen.com by Tuesday 11/22/16 and I'll get you an answer before Thanksgiving!
+Ask away!
+I'll try to get you an answer before Thanksgiving!
 And bonus - your question will also show up on this page, where it can be enjoyed by everyone else. :) Happy feasting! - Lynley

 QUESTION: What size turkey do I need?

 The official guideline is 1.5-2 pounds per person, depending on a couple of things: 1) How much leftovers you want and 2) smaller birds tend to have a little less meat on their bones, so if the bird is on the small side (about 12 pounds or less), you should figure in the 2 lbs/person range.

 But honestly, if I am feeding 10 people or less, I assume 2-2.5 pounds per person because I absolutely love cooking with turkey leftovers!
 When my family and I are tired of "turkey dinner," we turn the final scraps into things like Turkey Enchiladas, Turkey Pot Pie, Turkey-Gorgonzola-Cranberry Sandwiches, soup and more.
 As I write this, I am planning to host Thanksgiving dinner for just 5, but I'll be roasting a 16 lb bird (which works out to 2.67 lbs/person.)

 If you're feeding more than 10, however, you may have so much work on your hands that leftovers will be the last thing you want or need.
 For a very large crowd, I would personally stick to the very lowest end of the weight range recommendation and just provide lots of side dishes.
 A super-large bird would take forever to roast, be difficult to handle, and it can take forever to find storage space for all those leftovers in that already-full post-Thanksgiving fridge.